Argentina has several different currency exchange rates, which can be confusing for visitors.

 MEP Credit Card/Debit Card Rate

-The MEP (‘Electronic Payment Market’ in its Spanish acronym) rate, introduced in late 2022 to boost use of traditional banking for visitors, offers a more favorable exchange rate using a debit or credit card.
+The MEP (‘Electronic Payment Market’ in its Spanish acronym) rate, introduced in late 2022 to boost the use of traditional banking for visitors, offers a more favorable exchange rate using a debit or credit card.

 It also doesn’t include American Express debit or credit cards, so leave that card at home.